kristen1028/MathDataScience/Probem_Set_1.md

 ```python
 batch_size = 64
 ```
+This line of code sets the batch_size variable to 64, indicating that during training, the model will process and update its weights based on batches of 64 samples at a time.

 # Extract a batch of image data
 ```python
 x = X[:, 0:batch_size]
 ```
+This line of code creates a new array (x) by selecting the first batch_size columns for every row from the original array (X).

 # Update the random model and perform matrix multiplication
 ```python
 M = GPU(np.random.rand(10, 784))
 y = M @ x
 ```
+This code block generates a random matrix (M), places it on a GPU, and then performs matrix multiplication between "M" and "x", resulting in a new matrix (y).

 # Calculate accuracy based on model predictions
 ```python
 y = torch.argmax(y, 0)
 torch.sum((y == Y[0:batch_size])) / batch_size
 ```
+This code block calculates the accuracy of a model's predictions (y) for the batch_size (64).
+It first finds the predicted class indices for each sample (argmax), compares these with the true class labels for the batch, and then computes the accuracy as the fraction of correct predictions in the batch.

 # Train a random walk model to achieve at least 75% accuracy
 ```python